rahulgoswami10/bookstack/README.md

 📚 BookStack

-BookStack is a role-based web application built using Laravel 12 (PHP) and MySQL.
-It is designed for secure and structured content management, where only the admin (author) can manage books and users, while registered users can log in and read published books.
+BookStack is a Documenation & Wiki web application built using Laravel 12 (PHP) and MySQL.
+It is designed for secure and structured role-based content management, where only the admin (author) can manage books and users, while registered users can log in and read published books.

 🚀 Features
 👤 Authentication & Authorization